Sector

 | Name | Title | Pay | Year Born |

-Genmab A/S develops antibody therapeutics for the treatment of cancer and other diseases primarily in Denmark.
-The company markets DARZALEX, a human monoclonal antibody for the treatment of patients with multiple myeloma (MM); teprotumumab for the treatment of thyroid eye disease; ofatumurnab, a human monoclonal antibody to treat chronic lymphocytic leukemia (CLL) and multiple sclerosis; and Amivantamab for advanced or metastatic gastric or esophageal cancer and NSCLC.
-Its products include daratumumab to treat MM, non-MM blood cancers, and AL amyloidosis; GEN1047; tisotumab vedotin for treating cervical, ovarian, and solid cancers; DuoBody-PD-L1x4-1BB, and DuoBody-CD40x4-1BB for treating solid tumors; Epcoritamab for relapsed/refractory diffuse large B-cell lymphoma and chronic lymphocytic leukemia; and HexaBody-CD38 and DuoHexaBody-CD37 for treating hematological malignancies.
-The company's also develops products, which is in Phase 2 comprise Teclistamab for vaso-occlusive crises; Camidanlumab tesirine to treat hodgkin lymphoma and solid tumors; JNJ-64007957 and JNJ-64407564 to treat MM; PRV-015 for treating celiac disease; Mim8 for treating haemophilia A; and Lu AF82422 for treating multiple system atrophy disease.
-In addition, it has approximately 20 active pre-clinical programs.
-The company has a commercial license and collaboration agreement with Seagen Inc. to co-develop tisotumab vedotin.
-It also has a collaboration agreement with CureVac AG for the research and development of differentiated mRNA-based antibody products; AbbVie for the development of epcoritamab; and collaborations with BioNTech, Janssen, Novo Nordisk A/S, BliNK Biomedical SAS, and Bolt Biotherapeutics, Inc. Genmab A/S was founded in 1999 and is headquartered in Copenhagen, Denmark.
+Genmab A/S, a biopharmaceutical company founded in 1999 and headquartered in Copenhagen, Denmark, specializes in the discovery and development of innovative antibody therapies primarily for treating cancer and various other serious illnesses.
+The company's commercialized portfolio includes several key products: DARZALEX (daratumumab), a human monoclonal antibody for multiple myeloma (MM), non-MM blood cancers, and AL amyloidosis; teprotumumab, indicated for thyroid eye disease; ofatumumab, another human monoclonal antibody used in chronic lymphocytic leukemia (CLL) and multiple sclerosis; Amivantamab, for advanced or metastatic gastric or esophageal cancer and non-small cell lung cancer (NSCLC); and tisotumab vedotin, which targets cervical, ovarian, and solid tumors.
+Genmab maintains a robust pipeline of investigational medicines.
+These include GEN1047; DuoBody-PD-L1x4-1BB and DuoBody-CD40x4-1BB, both developed for solid tumors; Epcoritamab, in development for relapsed/refractory diffuse large B-cell lymphoma and chronic lymphocytic leukemia; and HexaBody-CD38 and DuoHexaBody-CD37, aimed at hematological malignancies.
+Furthermore, the company has several products in Phase 2 clinical trials: Teclistamab for vaso-occlusive crises; Camidanlumab tesirine for Hodgkin lymphoma and solid tumors; JNJ-64007957 and JNJ-64407564 for MM; PRV-015 for celiac disease; Mim8 for haemophilia A; and Lu AF82422 for multiple system atrophy disease.
+In addition to its clinical programs, Genmab is advancing approximately 20 active pre-clinical programs.
+Genmab fosters strategic collaborations to further its research and development efforts.
+It holds a commercial license and co-development agreement with Seagen Inc. for tisotumab vedotin.
+The company also partners with CureVac AG on the research and development of differentiated mRNA-based antibody products and with AbbVie for the development of epcoritamab.
+Further alliances include BioNTech, Janssen, Novo Nordisk A/S, BliNK Biomedical SAS, and Bolt Biotherapeutics, Inc.